VOL. IV - CHAPTER 8

 John Henry Gillam of 6 Parkfield Avenue, Hampden Park, Eastbourne died on 4 November 1945 at Princess Alice Hospital, Eastbourne.
 Probate was granted Edith Caroline May Gillam, widow.

-William Venness was born on 17 October 1879 in East Grinstead, the son of William and Rhoda' Venness.
+William "Venness" was born on 17 January 1879 in East Grinstead, the son of William and Rhoda' Venness.

 William married Emily Annie Knight on 27 February 1898 in Cuckfield (Reg Gen March Qtr 1898 Cuckfield 2b 245)